palaa159/Docs/tutorials/01-GettingStarted.md

 #### Get rid of AC noise

 Get rid of 60 Hz (or 50 Hz if you're in Europe or any country that operates on a 50 Hz power grid).
-The OpenBCI has a built in notch filter, that does a decent job at eliminating 60 Hz noise.
+The OpenBCI has a built-in notch filter, that does a decent job at eliminating 60 Hz noise.
 You can adjust the notch filter to 50 Hz by clicking the "Notch 60 Hz" button.
 Additionally, if your OpenBCI board is on a table with any power chords or devices that are plugged into a wall outlet, move it to a location away from any electronic devices plugged into the wall.
 This will drastically reduce the alternating current (AC) influence on your signal.

 ![Stablize Your Cables w/ Tape](../assets/images/secureCables.JPG)